×

 Share the article

 Spinal injections are used in two ways.
 First, they can be performed to diagnose the source of back, leg, neck, or arm pain (diagnostic).
-Second, spinal injections can be used as a treatment to relieve pain (therapeutic).
-Simultaneous treatment nearly always includes an exercise program to improve or maintain spinal mobility (stretching exercises) and stability (strengthening exercises).
+Second, spinal injections can be used as a therapeutic treatment to relieve pain.
+Simultaneous treatment nearly always includes an exercise program to improve or maintain spinal mobility through stretching exercises and stability through strengthening exercises.

 Procedure

-Spinal injections are performed under x-ray guidance (fluoroscopy).
-This confirms correct placement of the medication and improves safety.
-Injected medications include local anesthetics and depot steroid injections apart from biological injections in select situations.
-The procedure is performed as a day care procedure, so patient can get back home the same day.
-If successful, spinal injections can provide medium to long term pain relief in select patients.
+Spinal injections are performed under x-ray guidance, also known as fluoroscopy.
+This confirms the correct placement of the medication and enhances safety.
+Injected medications include local anesthetics and depot steroid injections, as well as biological injections in select situations.
+The procedure is performed as a day-care procedure so that the patient can return home the same day.
+If successful, spinal injections can provide medium to long-term pain relief in select patients.

 Types of Spinal Injections